Chinese bank could force incomplete Bahamas resort to cut 2,000 jobs

 Baha Mar Ltd said the Chinese bank refused to advance the remaining $112 million under a $2.45 billion loan that bankrolled most of the project.

 The developer blamed its construction delays on main contractor China Construction America.
-A unit of China State Construction Engineering Corp Ltd (601668.SS), CCA said Baha Mar Ltd mismanaged the project.
+A unit of China State Construction Engineering Corp Ltd, CCA said Baha Mar Ltd mismanaged the project.

 If Baha Mar cannot work out a deal with the Chinese bank, it will have to secure a new source of financing with a goal of completing construction and opening the resort, which would have more than 2,000 hotel rooms and a Las Vegas-style casino.